 Digging through these articles can result in great cross-examination gems.
 When the lab has failed to maintain high quality labs or sound scientific procedures, their own people call into question its validity.
 If their own people question its validity, then why should the jury rely on it beyond a reasonable doubt.

 As we head into the weekend, many of you are preparing for trial.
-A number of you have a blood case, and are trying to pin down problems.
+A number of you have a blood case and are trying to pin down problems.
 One area that may bear fruit is in the blood draw process itself.
-What has the person collecting the blood done to protect the integrity of the sample.
-Usually, it's all the thing they haven't done to protect the sample.
+What has the person collecting the blood done to protect the integrity of the sample?
+Usually, it's all the things they haven't done to protect the sample.
 The Virtual Library has an article that can help you.

 In the library, you will find Procedures for the Collection of Diagnostic Specimens by Venipuncture.
 The article is from the Clinical and Laboratory Standards Institute.
 What better source for determining if the test was collected correctly, and therefore reliable.